 The good news for budget travellers is that backpacking in India is still great value and India remains one of the cheapest places to travel in the world.

-So whats the average daily cost of backpacking in India?
+So what’s the average daily India backpacking budget?

 So, here’s a quick run down of the average costs you are likely to encounter while backpacking around India.